EDITORIAL: Health care spending slows, but not insurance costs [St. Louis Post-Dispatch]

-The site also provides details about the rate increase request, answering anticipated questions such as: "Why does my insurance company want to raise my premium?" and "What kinds of Medical Services are causing this rate increase?"
+The site also provides details about the rate increase request, answering anticipated questions such as: "Why does my insurance company want to raise my premium?" and "What kinds of

 Nearly all the insurers say the increases they are seeking reflect the rising cost of health care.
 Hello?
 Health care experts and economists say that health spending the past three years has been the slowest ever recorded in the 52-year history of the National Health Expenditure Accounts.